brucellino/black-panther/README.md

 Test Summary: 8 successful, 0 failures, 0 skipped
 ```

+You can add this to your CI pipeline - see the accompanying `.travis.yml`
 # Find it in the supermarket

 This is an Inspec profile registered in the Chef Supermarket.